 Among other artists, the collection includes works by Brueghel, Chardin, Corot, Pierre de Cortone, Delacroix, Van Dyck, Van Goyen, Kokoschka, Le Pérugin, Magnasco, Matisse, Picasso, Renoir, Rubens, Véronèse, etc. – as well as works by all major Bordeaux artists such as André Lhote, Albert Marquet, and Odilon Redon.
 Dutch painting is especially well-represented, and visitors from the Netherlands are interested and delighted.

-Free entrance with the Bordeaux Metropole City pass and every first Sunday of the month (except in July and August).
+Free for less than 18 years old, disabled person and companion, and every first Sunday of the month (except in July and August).

 Services & equipments, comfort